 Following a year of social distancing, lockdowns and job losses, 41.1% of U.S. adults reported symptoms of anxiety disorder or depression in January 2021, according to the National Center for Health Statistics and the U.S. Census Bureau's Household Pulse Survey.

-These growing concerns have opened up a path for digital health companies with mental health platforms to raise capital and expand their customer base by offering services for employers to utilize for their workforces.
+These growing concerns have opened up a path for digital health companies with mental health platforms to raise capital and expand their customer base by offering services for employers to use for their workforces.

 Over the past two years, investors have channeled millions of dollars into platforms that offer mental health and behavioral care services.
 Following the onset of COVID-19, firms ramped up their investments, leading to Lyra Health Inc.'s $187 million series E funding round and Modern Life Inc.'s $74 million round in January 2021 — the same month that another mental health company, Talkspace Network LLC, announced it would merge with blank-check company Hudson Executive Investment Corp. to form a combined entity worth about $1.4 billion.